CLASS INFO AND SCHEDULE

 ● Wear footwear off of the mat.
 Flip flops or slip ons are preferred.

 ● No offensive odors such as unsanitary BO, tobacco, ammonia, dirty gi, etc.

 ● Students must wear the appropriate uniform for class.

 ● Wear a kimono that is clean with no rips, tears, holes, or stains.
 No mismatching colors of the kimonos.
 Camouflage is reserved for active or prior service veterans.

 ● Women are required to wear a sports bra and rashguard under Gi top along with athletic undergarment under Gi bottoms.

-● Men with excessive body hair are required to wear a rash-guard.
+● Athletes with excessive body hair are required to wear a rash-guard.

 ● Rash-guards are mandatory for NOGI class.